|

 Intriguing jalousie windows overlooking the ravines |

-Black clouds were gathering on the horizon and just as we were heading off for a walk round the old church (another one) the sky opened up and down it poured.
+Black clouds were gathering on the horizon and just as we were heading off for a walk round the old church (another one!) the sky opened up and down it poured.
 Sadly our walk was aborted but we still had to get back for our rendezvous with the bus - in the rain!
-We got a bit wet but there was our faithful Paolo waiting for us.
+We managed to duck between awnings in some places but we got a bit wet.
+Back at our meeting point was our faithful driver Paolo waiting for us.

 |